 - ½ lbs milk chocolate Reese's peanut butter cups, finely chopped

 - 1 teaspoon vanilla extract

-- To make the cake: Preheat the oven to 350 degrees F. Butter two 9” round cake pans, line them with parchment paper, and butter that.
+- To make the cake: Preheat the oven to 350 degrees F. Grease two 9” round cake pans with baking spray, line them with parchment paper, and grease parchment.